dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 get an error, the directory may be out of date.
 Fix it by running
 <tt>pub install</tt> whenever you change your pubspec.
 </aside>

+You can also use this style to import libraries from within your own package.
+For example, let's say your package is laid out like:

+    handle_stache/
+      handle_stache.dart
+      lib/
+        parser.dart
+      test/
+        parser/
+          parser_test.dart

+The `parser_test` file *could* import `parser.dart` like this:

+{% highlight dart %}
+#import('../../lib/parser.dart');
+{% endhighlight %}

+But that's a pretty nasty relative path.
+If `parser_test.dart` is ever moved up or down a directory, that path will break and you'll have to fix the code.
+Instead, you can do:

+{% highlight dart %}
+#import('package:handle_stache/lib/parser.dart');
+{% endhighlight %}

+This way, the import can always get to `parser.dart` regardless of where the importing file is.

 <!-- TODO(rnystrom): Enable this when that doc exists.
 <a href="package-scheme.html">